-Throughout your degree course we will make sure that you have the support and opportunity to develop the skills and experience required to make the most of your career choices.
+Throughout your degree we will make sure that you have the support and opportunity to develop the skills and experience you’ll need to make the most of your career choices.

 We teach problem-solving and high level thinking at all stages of your degree.
-We offer modules which give students an insight into industrial new product development, from concept to market, in the chemical and allied industries, and which lead students through the various stages of setting up a new social enterprise, from the inception and development of the idea itself, through preparation of a business plan to preparing a funding proposal for potential investors/grant awarding body.
+Our programmes provide you with opportunities to develop the core subject knowledge and skills that you need to progress to a career in a particular area.
+Additionally, we offer skills development modules and modules that will give you an insight into industrial new product development, from concept to market, in the chemical and allied industries.
+These modules lead you through the various stages of setting up a new social enterprise, from the inception and development of the idea itself, through preparation of a business plan to creating a funding proposal for potential investors/grant awarding bodies.

 All our MChem, BSc courses are accredited by the Royal Society of Chemistry which means your degree will be highly valued by employers around the world.